marcotoronto/rdm-test/content/05_Deposit_to_Dataverse.md

 The Files section is at the bottom of the page.

-You can upload files via:
+You can upload files now:
 <p style="margin-bottom:25px; margin-left:30px">
 <img src="figures/dataset_file_upload.png" width="500"/></p>